git-town/git-town/website/src/commands/hack.md

 creates a remote tracking branch for the new feature branch.
 This behavior is disabled by default to make `git hack` run fast.
 The first run of `git sync` will create the remote tracking branch.

+### Arguments

+When given a non-existing branch name, `git hack` creates a new feature branch with the main branch as its parent.
+Adding the `--prototype` or `-p` switch makes it create a [prototype branch](../branch-types.md#prototype-branches)).

+When given an existing contribution, observed, parked, or prototype branch, `git hack` converts that branch to a feature branch.

+When given no arguments, `git hack` converts the current contribution, observed, parked, or prototype branch into a proper feature branch.